SwedbankPay/developer.swedbankpay.com/payments/trustly/seamless-view.md

 When properly set up in your merchant/webshop site and the payer starts the payment process, you need to make a POST request towards Swedbank Pay with your payment information.
-This will generate a payment object with a unique `paymentID`.
+This will generate a `payment` resource with a unique `id` URI.
 You will receive a **JavaScript source** in response.

 {:.code-header}
 **Request**